groundy

 How do the four deployment frameworks compare?

 SGLang is a structured-generation serving layer designed around batched, concurrent requests.
 It has native support for constrained decoding (JSON schemas, regex) and implements RadixAttention for KV-cache sharing across requests.
 For workloads with many concurrent clients or structured output requirements (agent loops calling the model as a service), SGLang is the natural starting point.
-It is also the framework most likely to expose the MTP speculative decoding gain at serving scale.
+It is also the framework most likely to expose the MTP speculative decoding gain under concurrent load.

 vLLM is the more established open-source serving engine, with wider hardware support and a larger operator community.
 Its paged-attention memory management handles variable-length sequences efficiently and is well-tested on large MoE models from other families.
 If your team already runs vLLM for other models, adding GLM-5.2 behind the same stack is the lowest operational delta.
 Speculative decoding support is present but the configuration path differs from SGLang.